Should I renew my life insurance policy? Your renewal options explained

 What should I do?
 Renew my existing coverage or get new coverage?

 The answer here is not one-size-fits-all.
-When considering your current situation, a licensed insurance advisor can help you assess your options and determine what might work best for you.
-If you have developed health concerns (such as heart disease, a kidney disorder, or cancer) it may make it difficult for you to get new coverage, and in such a case, renewal might be your best option.
+When considering your current situation, expert advice from a licensed insurance advisor or financial advisor can help you assess your options.
+If you have developed health concerns (such as heart disease, a kidney disorder, or cancer) it may make it difficult for you to get new coverage.
+In such a case, renewal might be your best option.

-But, if you have no major health concerns or your insurance requirements have changed (such as new additions like a partner or children) then your existing policy may not adequately meet your coverage needs.
-At this point, seeking new coverage for a higher amount is a prudent option that allows you to better cover the needs of your family.
+But, if you have no major health concerns or your insurance requirements have changed then your existing policy may not adequately meet your coverage needs.
+At this point, seeking a new term insurance policy for a higher amount is a good option.

-Lastly, if you opt for new coverage at the same amount or a reduced amount (if your coverage needs have changed), you will fetch a lower premium as compared to the one offered at renewal.
+Lastly, if you opt for new coverage at the same amount or a reduced amount, your premium payment will be lower compared to the one offered at renewal.

 Assessing your life insurance needs

-Regularly assess your life insurance requirements; as discussed above, your needs can change with time.
+You should regularly assess your life insurance requirements.
+As discussed above, your needs can change with time.
 Both personal and career changes can impact your insurance profile.
-A timely assessment before the expiry of your existing term policy is recommended to ensure that you get just the coverage you need and enjoy peace of mind for the rest of your life.
-Luckily, there’s a calculator for that.
+An assessment before the expiry of your term policy is recommended.
+It can ensure that you get just the coverage you need and enjoy peace of mind for the rest of your life.

 The information and views provided herein is for general informational purposes only and should not be considered legal or financial advice.